-For thirty years the French Quarter Festival has brought local music to dozens of stages set in the historic Vieux Carre.
+For over thirty years the French Quarter Festival has brought local music to dozens of stages set in the historic Vieux Carre.
 It’s a favorite festival of locals, and it draws audiences from all over the country.

 Best of al, it's free.
 In fact, it’s one of the largest free festival in the country.
 More than 500,000 people attend the four-day event every year.

-The 2014 headliners include talented musicians and groups like Dr. John, Bonerama, Amanda Shaw, Brass-A-Holics, and Jeremy Davenport, to name a few.
+Headliners include talented musicians and groups like Dr. John, Bonerama, Amanda Shaw, Brass-A-Holics, and Jeremy Davenport, to name a few.

 There will be a number of free special events and two kids areas to keep the younger ones busy.
 When you're not eating or dancing by the stage, take a free tour of a garden or courtyard in one of the many French Quarter homes that will be opening their doors for the day.